Broadcasting world celebrates Bill Turnbull’s life at funeral

 Turnbull started his broadcasting career at Scotland’s Radio Clyde in 1978, joining the BBC as a reporter for Radio 4’s Today programme in 1986 before becoming a reporter for BBC’s Breakfast Time two years later.

+“It was a tragic moment when we lost him, we lost him far too young, it is a very emotional day and we will miss him.”

+Kogan added that Turnbull was not only a friend but “as close to me as a brother could be”.

-In 1990, he became a correspondent for BBC News and reported from more than 30 countries, covering notable stories including the Monica Lewinsky scandal and the OJ Simpson trial in the US.
+In 1990, Turnbull became a correspondent for BBC News and reported from more than 30 countries, covering notable stories including the Monica Lewinsky scandal and the OJ Simpson trial in the US.

 After moving back to the UK, he became one of the main presenters on BBC News 24, as it was then called.